cyberconnecthq/cyberconnect-docs/docs/Apis/identity.md

 * `address` String: the string of the address that you query for.
 * `network` Network: the blockchain network for the querying address.
 Default is `ETH`. you can also use `SOLANA` for Solana network.

-With correct input, you can retrive a `UserIdentity` object with following fields:
+With correct input, you can retrieve a `UserIdentity` object with the following fields:

 | Field            | Type                | Description                                                                   |
 |------------------|---------------------|-------------------------------------------------------------------------------|